Catamenial Anaphylaxis: Why Your Allergy Spikes During Your Period

 Catamenial Anaphylaxis vs General Allergy Flare-Ups

 It is worth distinguishing between catamenial anaphylaxis and the more common experience of worsening allergy symptoms during menstruation.
+Many individuals notice mild to moderate increases in hay fever, eczema, or food sensitivities around their period without ever experiencing anaphylaxis.

 | Feature | Catamenial Anaphylaxis | Cyclical Allergy Worsening |